divio/divio-cloud-docs/how-to/django-create-deploy.rst

 And now the project is ready to be committed using Git, and deployed using the Divio CLI or the Control Panel in the usual way.

+Note that once deployed to a cloud environment, your project will run with ``DEBUG = False`` unless otherwise configured, and Django's welcome page will not be shown.
+Log in to the Django admin at ``/admin``.

 Notes on working with the project